-The PACA was originally enacted by Congress in 1930 and subsequently amended several times over the last approximately eighty years as a “strict” and “tough” law to regulate interstate transactions in perishable fruits and vegetables (produce).
-The law’s purpose is to protect the produce industry as a whole by prohibiting unfair trading practices and assuring that only financially responsible participants engage in trading.
-In 1984, Congress amended the PACA to also establish the concept of the PACA Trust for the purpose of giving produce sellers a legal priority to be paid first, before other creditors of the produce buyer, including lenders who provide secured financing to the buyer.
+The PACA was originally enacted by Congress in 1930 and subsequently amended several times over the last approximately eighty-five years as a “strict” and “tough” law to regulate interstate transactions in perishable fruits and vegetables (produce).
+The law’s purpose is to protect the produce industry by prohibiting unfair trading practices and assuring that only financially responsible participants engage in trading.
+In 1984, Congress amended the PACA to also establish the concept of the PACA Trust for the purpose of giving produce sellers a legal priority to be paid first, before other creditors of a produce buyer such as lenders who provide secured financing to the buyer.

 PACA law has three main features.
 First, PACA makes it illegal to engage in the produce marketing industry without first obtaining and complying with the USDA’s licensing requirements.
-Second, PACA makes various types of unfair trading conduct illegal and provides an administrative complaint procedure as an alternative method to enforce PACA law in court.
+Second, PACA makes various types of unfair trading conduct illegal and provides an administrative complaint procedure as an alternative to enforcing PACA in a lawsuit in court.
 Third, the PACA establishes the PACA Trust to maximize the likelihood that sellers of produce will be paid in full before any other creditors of the buyer.

 There are various sources of PACA law, all of which carry the force of law both in judicial proceedings in the state and federal courts and also in administrative proceedings before the U.S. Department of Agriculture (USDA).
 There is, of course, initially the Federal statute known as the PACA.
-The USDA’s PACA Branch of its Fruit and Vegetable Division, Agricultural Marketing Service (“AMS”), administers and enforces the PACA.
-The USDA has promulgated numerous administrative regulations relating to all three main features of PACA.
+The USDA’s PACA Branch of its Fruit and Vegetable Division, Agricultural Marketing Service (“AMS”), administers and regulates the PACA.
+The USDA has promulgated numerous administrative regulations relating to all of the three main features of PACA discussed above.
 The PACA and the USDA’s regulations thereunder have been interpreted and applied by Federal and state courts and by the USDA in the context of its licensing and complaint proceedings discussed below.
 Those judicial and administrative interpretations are sources of PACA law and are binding on the produce industry.
 Finally, PACA law presumes the existence of a valid contract between buyer and seller.
 Hence, PACA law subsumes relevant state law, including the common law of contracts and state statutes.
-Most notably, Article 2 of the Uniform Commercial Code (UCC) governing the sale of goods generally applies as an important part of PACA law.
-To the extent PACA is silent on a subject concerning produce trading, state laws apply and have the force of law so long as they are not inconsistent with the PACA statute and the USDA’s regulations.
+Most notably, Article 2 of the Uniform Commercial Code (UCC), which governs the sale of goods, generally applies as an important part of PACA law.
+To the extent the PACA is silent on a subject concerning produce trading, state laws apply and they have the force of law so long as they are not inconsistent with the PACA statute and the USDA’s regulations.

 The PACA does not apply to every subject relating to produce.
 There are several threshold prerequisites for the PACA to apply.
 There must be “transactions” connected with “perishable agricultural commodities.”
 The term “transactions” means a purchase or sale, or the negotiation of a purchase or sale, of produce.
 Thus, generally, PACA will not apply to disputes involving: (a) truckers and ocean carriers relating to claims for payment of freight or breach of transportation contracts; (b) a broker’s commission claim; or (c) many farming activities such as the sale of a farm tractor or a contract to provide farm labor to pack product.